-Plastic Reflectic (2016) is an interactive kinetic installation that lets the spectator reflect on the concept of our growing plastic problem in our oceans.
+Plastic Reflectic (2016) is an interactive kinetic installation that lets the spectator reflect on the concept of the growing plastic problem in our oceans.

-These plastics move from human waste into nature’s food chain and slowly intertangles with our muscle and fat tissues, turning us slowly into plastic.
-As an experience, the installation reflects its audience in plastic pixels made from ocean plastics from around the world.
-The interaction with the installation empowers the spectator with the thought that their movement now can influence the ever growing plastic problem later.
+These plastics move from human waste into nature’s food chain and slowly inter tangle with our muscle and fat tissues, turning humanity slowly into plastic.
+The installation reflects its audience in plastic pixels made from ocean plastics from around the world.
+The interaction with the installation empowers the spectator with the thought that their movement at this moment can influence the ever growing plastic problem later.

 Plastic Reflectic is a stand alone installation to inspire, educate and provoke thought en interaction.
-Its Build using 601 pieces plastics originating from all oceans of the world.
-The pixel grid of 601 waterproof engines under the biobased water are controlled by motion sensors that capture the movement and outline of its spectators
+It’s Build using 601 pieces of plastics originating from all oceans of the world.
+The pixel grid of 601 waterproof engines under the bio based water are controlled by motion sensors that capture the movement and outline of its spectators.

-2/12 – 16/3 MU artspace Gallery Eindhoven – Fluid Matter exhibition
+MU artspace Gallery Eindhoven – Fluid Matter exhibition (NL)

-This installation is Commisioned by de Persgroep Netherlands for the Creative press challenge in collaboration with the Plastic Soup foundation.
+This installation is Commissioned by de Persgroep Netherlands for the Creative Press Challenge in collaboration with the Plastic Soup Foundation.

 nov - 2016